nuxt/website-v2/content/ja/guides/directory-structure/assets.md

     correctAnswer: '@@'
 ---

-The `assets` directory contains your un-compiled assets such as Stylus or Sass files, images, or fonts.
+The `assets` directory contains your uncompiled assets such as Stylus or Sass files, images, or fonts.

 ## Images